-- To format the labels, click and click Advanced.
+- To format the labels, click the menu button and click Advanced.
 Expand Format Labels.

-- To change the maximum sample size, click and click Advanced.
+- To change the maximum sample size, click the menu button and click Advanced.
 Expand Sample Size and modify the Maximum sample size value.
 This is the maximum number of records that is considered when the data is classified.
-Limiting the sample size improves performance, but may inadvertently omit important outliers in the dataset.
+Limiting the sample size improves performance but may inadvertently omit important outliers in the dataset.
 Generally, the larger the dataset, the larger the sample size you should use.

-- To exclude data values from the symbology scheme and optionally define an alternate symbol for excluded values, click and click Advanced.
+- To exclude data values from the symbology scheme and optionally define an alternate symbol for excluded values, click the menu button and click Advanced.
 Expand Data Exclusion and define the query.
-Click to return to the main Symbology pane.
+Click the back button to return to the main Symbology pane.
 To stop showing excluded values, click More, and uncheck Show excluded values.

 - To show values that are out of range (because they were newly added, fall in removed classes, or contain null values), click More, and click Show values out of range.

 The Histogram View of the classification breaks offers a visual tool for editing the classes and understanding how the data is represented by different classification methods.

 - The gray bars of the histogram represent the distribution of the data.
 The value stops along the side show how the current classification method applies to the data distribution.

 - To view the distribution and class breaks more easily, you can drag the expander bar above the histogram upward to make it larger in the pane.